Seanmatthews/seanmatthe.ws/content/projects/blinkgear.md

 {{< figure src="img/blinkrc.jpg" >}}

 BlinkGear produced and sold thousands of units, both individual sales and wholesale, over two hardware designs.
 At some point, the fun had to end.
-We'll always have our first marketing video...

-{{< youtube RxEyOe3kjs8 >}}